jfcastro-dev/jfcastro-dev/README.md

 ## Hi I'm James
-I'm a Software Engineer @ Canon and former SDET @ Endeavor.
+I'm a Software Engineer @ Holland & Knight and former engineer at Canon & Endeavor.
 Currently I'm working with a lot of Node, TypeScript & Python, as well as learning go.

 ### About Me
 - 🌱 I'm currently creating a desktop widget to fetch Reddit RSS feeds.